Health Across the Lifespan

 Website

-Dr. Audrey Jiricko is an OB/GYN and Associate Medical Director of Women’s Health at Intermountain Health.
+Dr. Audrey Jiricko is an OB/GYN and Senior Medical Director for Women’s Health at Intermountain Health.
 She joined Intermountain Health in 2004 and is thrilled to work for an organization committed to comprehensive women’s healthcare and value-based care.

 Erika Lindley